-Can the Premier describe the job duties of the new position in the Premier's office and confirm whether it is filled or not?
+Can the Premier describe the job duties of the new position in the Premier's Office and confirm whether it is filled or not?
 Thank you, Mr. Chairman.

 Hon.
 P.J.
-Akeeagok: Thank you, iksivautaq and thanks again to the member.
-For the new position, as the director of strategic operations, we did reprofile from within to be able to fill the very crucial and important position.
-So we reprofiled and have filled that position.
-Thank you, iksivautaq.
+Akeeagok: Thank you, Issivautaaq.
+Thanks again to the member.
+For the new position, as the director of strategic operations, we did re-profile from within to be able to fill the very crucial and important position.
+We re-profiled and have filled that position.
+Thank you, Issivautaaq.